 Jeremy Clarkson Career

-Host of “Top Gear,” Jeremy Clarkson, started his career as a salesman for his parents’ Paddington Bears company.
-Before writing about vehicles, he worked for the Rotherham Advertiser, Rochdale Observer, Wolverhampton Express & Star, and Shropshire Star.
+Jeremy Clarkson launched his career at the Paddington Bears company by selling goods on behalf of his parents.
+Clarkson spent work periods as a writer for the Rotherham Advertiser, Rochdale Observer, Wolverhampton Express & Star, and Shropshire Star before moving to car journalism.
 After seven and ten years covering Peugeots and Fiats, he test-drove Range Rovers, Ford Granadas, Aston Martin Lagondas, and Lamborghinis.

 He stated in his Sunday Times column in April 2015 that his doctor had warned him two days before the altercation that he may have tongue cancer, but the diagnosis was negative.
 Later, Tymon sued Clarkson and the BBC for racial discrimination.
 He apologised and settled for $130,000 in February 2016.